 Notice: If you are a doctoral student and somehow related to this CRC you can apply to become a member of the iRTG.
 This holds even if your position is NOT financed through the CRC.
 For more information approach one of the contacts below.

-Speaker of the PhD students: Simon Baumstark
+Speaker of the PhD students: Julian Baumstark

 Activities of the iRTG are summarized on an self-contained webpage.
 Follow this link.

 The goal of the qualification program is to strengthen the scientific and professional skills of the doctoral researchers and to bring them into contact with renowned scientists in the field at an early stage of their career.
 The study program, which will be open to advanced Master students, comprises the following aspects and activities.

 - Karlsruhe PDE Seminar and Karlsruhe PDE Lectures